jeremy-w/ayadn/README.md

 - create links with Markdown in your text

-- skip posts from specific clients (like IFTTT, PourOver, etc)
+- skip posts from specific client (like IFTTT, PourOver, etc)

+- skip posts containing specific #hashtag

-- skip posts containing specific #hashtags
+- skip posts containing specific @username

 - list, download, delete files from your ADN account